siwei-io/siwei-io.github.io/en/spark-on-nebula-graph/index.md

-Please refer to documentation and conf examples for more datasources.
-For hands on Exchange writing to SST Files, you could refer to both Documentation and [Nebula Exchange SST 2.x Hands-on Guide](https://www.siwei.io/nebula-exchange-sst-2.x/).
+Please refer to the documentation and conf examples for more data sources.
+For hands-on Exchange writing to SST Files, you could refer to both Documentation and [Nebula Exchange SST 2.x Hands-on Guide](https://www.siwei.io/nebula-exchange-sst-2.x/).

 ## Algorithm

 - Codebase: https://github.com/vesoft-inc/nebula-algorithm
-- Documentation: https://docs.nebula-graph.io/3.0.2/nebula-algorithm/ (it's versioned, as for now, I put the lastest released version 3.0.2 here)
+- Documentation: https://docs.nebula-graph.io/3.0.2/nebula-algorithm/ (it's versioned, as for now, I put the latest released version 3.0.2 here)
 - Jar Package: https://repo1.maven.org/maven2/com/vesoft/nebula-algorithm/
 - Code Examples: [example/src/main/scala/com/vesoft/nebula/algorithm](example/src/main/scala/com/vesoft/nebula/algorithm)

-### Calling with spark submit
+### Calling with spark-submit

-When we call Nebula Algorithm with spark submit, on how to use perspective, it is quite similar to Exchange.
-[This post](https://www.siwei.io/en/nebula-livejournal/) already showed us how to do that in actions.
+When we call Nebula Algorithm with spark-submit, on how to use perspective, it is quite similar to Exchange.
+[This post](https://www.siwei.io/en/nebula-livejournal/) already showed us how to do that in action.

 ### Calling as a lib in code

-On the other hands, we could call Nebula Algorithm in spark as a Spark Lib, the gain will be:
+On the other hand, we could call Nebula Algorithm in spark as a Spark Lib, the gain will be:

 1) More control/customization on the output format of the algorithm
-2) Possbile to perform algorithm for non-numerical vertex ID cases, see [here](https://github.com/vesoft-inc/nebula-algorithm/blob/a82d7092d928a2f3abc45a727c24afb888ff8e4f/example/src/main/scala/com/vesoft/nebula/algorithm/PageRankExample.scala#L48)
+2) Possible to perform algorithm for non-numerical vertex ID cases, see [here](https://github.com/vesoft-inc/nebula-algorithm/blob/a82d7092d928a2f3abc45a727c24afb888ff8e4f/example/src/main/scala/com/vesoft/nebula/algorithm/PageRankExample.scala#L48)

 ## PySpark for Nebula Graph

-PySpark comes with capability to call java/scala packages inside python, thus it's also quite easy to use Spark Connector with Python.
+PySpark comes with the capability to call java/scala packages inside python, thus it's also quite easy to use Spark Connector with Python.

-Here I am doing this from the pyspark entrypoint in `/spark/bin/pyspark`, with connector's Jar package specified with `--driver-class-path` and `--jars`
+Here I am doing this from the pyspark entrypoint in `/spark/bin/pyspark`, with the connector's Jar package specified with `--driver-class-path` and `--jars`

 ```python
 docker exec -it spark-master-0 bash